jrkernan/SirFallenTAS/README.md

 # Sir Fallen TAS

-A minimal TAS playback addon for Godot 4.x.
-Drop this `addons/tas` folder into the project, add `res://addons/tas/src/tas_manager.gd` as an Autoload singleton, and place a `SirFallen.tas` file in `res://tas/` or `user://tas/` (preferred).
+A minimal TAS playback addon for Sir Fallen in Godot 4.4 Drop this `addons/tas` folder into the project, add `res://addons/tas/src/tas_manager.gd` as an Autoload singleton, and place a `SirFallen.tas` file in `user://tas/`.

 ## Controls (default, physical keys)
 - F6: toggle TAS on/off